Styyx1/Styyx-Shadow-Spells/SpellList.md

 ### Adept
 - Corrosion (target's armor rating minus 150 for 40 seconds)
 - Fiery Defense (gain 50% fire resistance for 60 seconds)
+- Frozen Bullwark (gain 50% frost resistance for 60 seconds)
+- Static Fortress (gain 50% shock resistance for 60 seconds)
+- Plague Shield (gain 50% disease resistance for 60 seconds)
 ### Expert
 - Armor of Thorns (reflects 75% of the incoming melee damage back to the attacker)
 - Mage's Sacrifice (Convert 150 points of health into magicka.
-Caster can be killed by this effect.)
+Caster can be killed by this effect.
+Lowers max health by 150 and raises max magicka by 150)
 ### Master
-- Greater Corrosion (target's armor rating minus 500 and massive damage after 15 seconds)
+- Greater Corrosion (target's magicarmor rating minus 500 and massive damage after 15 seconds)
+- Elemental Superiority (gain 50% resistance to all elements for 60 seconds)

 ## Illusion